libp2p/interface-connection/README.md

 `iterableDuplex` is a streaming iterable duplex object.
 `connection` is a reference to the connection associated with this stream.
-`isInitiator` is a `boolean` for signaling if the peer creating the stream instance was the responsible for the creation it.
+`isInitiator` is a `boolean` indicating whether the peer creating the Stream instance initiated the stream.
 Default value: `true`.

 `options` is an object containing the stream options.
 `options.signal` is a boolean for using the abortable signal.
 Default value: `true`.